Skip to main content

 I am the Principal Investigator on Recovering the Art of Reconciliation, an AHRC-funded project with the Arts Council of Northern Ireland to put together the first database of arts-based peacebuilding in the North.

-My most recent research project explores the place of Irish politics and history in post-war English writing for page, stage, and screen.
-It traces how writers including Harold Pinter, Caryl Churchill, David Rudkin, Howard Brenton, Hilary Mantel, and Jez Butterworth wrote about Ireland and Irishness precisely in order to 'rewrite' Britain after the Empire.
-The project analyses these various efforts to challenge English literature's long history of anti-Irishness as part of a political struggle to imagine genuinely post-colonial conceptions of identity, citizenship, and culture in Britain.
+My most recent research project is provisionally entitled Ireland and the English Literary Imagination, from post-war to Brexit.
+It traces how writers, including Harold Pinter, Caryl Churchill, David Rudkin, Howard Brenton, Hilary Mantel, and Jez Butterworth, wrote about Ireland and Irishness precisely in order to 'rewrite' the British state and English identity during the decline of the Empire.
+The project analyses these various efforts to challenge English literature's long history of anti-Irishness as part of a political struggle to imagine post-colonial conceptions of identity, citizenship, and culture.

 I am open to supervising PhD theses in areas that intersect with any aspect of my research interests.
 I am particularly keen to supervise theses on modern and contemporary theatre/performance in Britain and Ireland.

-My Academic Support and Feedback Hours are Wednesdays 11-12 & Thursdays 2-3.
+My academic support and feedback hours are: Wednesdays 1 – 2 & Fridays 2 – 3.
 Please book in advance via email for in-person and online meetings.